 Adam: How's that going?

 : Not good.

-In the end, it's pretty much exactly the power of love that saves the world.
+- In the end, it's pretty much exactly the power of love that saves the world.

 - Christian taunts Dean for having tortured people in Hell.
 While Dean and the viewers assume that Sam mentioned it to Christian in the year they spent together before the Season 6 premiere, we find out later that Christian has been possessed the whole time, so he probably knew it already.

 - During Season 5, everyone else thought Lucifer just a bratty child who was having a tantrum.
 It comes to a head when the demon Crowley talks with Castiel in a flashback in "The Man Who Would Be King" and says, "Lucifer was a petulant child with daddy issues," accurately describing Castiel's current Character Development.
 With his current status as Rebel Leader, it looks like he's about to become the next Lucifer.

 - Worse; it foreshadowed Cas declaring himself the new God.